Guide to Norwegian Cruise Line Ships By Age (2024)

 Dawn Class

 As mentioned above, the Dawn Class is similar in size and design to the Jewel Class.
-These ships carry around 2,300 passengers and weigh in at 92K gross tons.
-Norwegian Dawn was last refurbished in 2016 and Norwegian Star in 2018.
+These ships carry around 2,300 passengers and weigh in at around 92,000 gross tons.
+Norwegian Dawn and Star were both last refurbished in 2021.

 Guide to Norwegian Cruise Line Ship Classes

 Given their smaller size, these ships can visit less frequented ports of call, all while offering typical cruise amenities and NCL signature features.
-They even offer the Garden Villa, with some of the largest suites at sea.
+They even offer the Garden Villa, a suite category that has three bedrooms and can hold up to seven guests.

 Sun Class